CBurgi/Java-Virtual-Library/README.md

 # Java-Virtual-Library
 By Cole Burgi

 This program is meant to represent a virtual library of books.
 It holds 3 classes + a tester class.

+This program was written in JAVA using NetBeans

 # Classes
 1. Author: Stores first and last name (Strings)